5 Best Budget Planers under $500 of 2024 – Top Picks & Reviews

 1. DEWALT Benchtop Planer – Best Overall

-DeWalt is one of the leading names in power tools, and once you use their DW734 Benchtop Planer, you’ll know exactly why.
+DeWalt is one of the leading names in power tools, and once you use the DW734 Benchtop Planer, you’ll know exactly why.
 This machine is a beast in a compact form.
 It’s small enough to fit on any bench or table but still heavy enough to stay put at 80 pounds.
 But where this planer really shines is its performance.

-This machine is equipped with a three-knife cutting head, giving you more cutting surface than other planers.
-The cutterheads spin at 10,000 RPM, allowing them to create an impressive 96 cuts per inch.
-This results in an extremely fine finish that’s ready to go; no sanding needed.
+This machine has a three-knife cutting head, giving you more cutting surface than other planers.
+The cutter heads spin at 10,000 RPM, allowing them to create an impressive 96 cuts per inch.
+This results in an extremely fine finish that’s ready to go; no sanding is needed.
 We haven’t found any competing planers that create such a fine finish.

-As you’re pushing your material through, you’ll be thankful for the extended tabletops that provide 33.5 inches of total material support.
-And with a powerful 15-amp motor spinning the cutterheads, you’ll never hear this machine slow down, even when you’re cutting at capacity.
-Speaking of capacity, this machine can plane boards that are up to 12.5 inches wide and six inches deep.
+As you push your material through, you’ll be thankful for the extended tabletops providing 33.5 inches of total material support.
+And with a powerful 15-amp motor spinning the cutter heads, you’ll never hear the machine slow down, even when cutting at capacity.
+Speaking of capacity, this machine can plane boards up to 12.5 inches wide and 6 inches deep.
 Granted, this machine is a bit more expensive than the competition, but its stacked feature set warrants the extra cost and makes it our best budget planer available this year.